spiceandwolf/QSPN/README.md

 **Step 3:** Downloading our experimental data.

-    wget ...
+Download file **qspn_data_models.tar** from OneDrive sharing link: https://1drv.ms/u/c/f9c0a1a8c6911768/EfoPGQrHElVKmxYIaGbkueIB1B7XUeAvMK2Ns6PAaCrpYw?e=Q5VOF4

     unzip qspn_data_models.tar
     mv qspn_data_models/* .

-In the following, all running show at this directory 'QSPN_code/'
+In the following, all running should be at this directory 'QSPN_code/'

-### QSPN Single-Table CardEst
+## QSPN Single-Table CardEst

 We first show the command of conducting the experiments in our paper.